Randymations/Glasscord-Installer/README.md

 Note: Glasscord has been discontinued and all official resources have been deleted.
 At the moment of writing, Glasscord is still functional (Discord stable 131246), but if installation/execution is unsuccessful, Glasscord may have finally died.
 If this is the case, [Glasstron](https://github.com/NyaomiDEV/Glasstron) is the closest alternative.

+## DISCLAIMER:
+Glasscord is outdated and contains vulnerabilities that can get your account hacked.
+As stated in the license, nobody is responsible for your decisions and you use Glasscord (and my installer) at your own risk.

 [NyaomiDEV](https://github.com/NyaomiDEV/) is the creator of Glasscord and no changes were made to their work.

 ## Functions